 I encourage this gradual migration of focus after a cycle of ancestral healing because I find that the other-than-human relations are more inclined to trust living humans who are consciously accountable to and in relationship with their ancestors.
 There’s something about approaching the mountains and rivers as a more ancestrally whole person that makes a difference in the depth of connection.

 There are hundreds of ways to expand into this terrain of relationship; however, I recommend engaging with some instruction, whether with a living teacher, tradition, or some other form.
-I offer a five-month annual online course Practical Animism: Reclaiming Kinship through Earth-Honoring Ritual.
+We offer a five-month annual online course Practical Animism: Reclaiming Kinship through Earth-Honoring Ritual.
 The work is place-oriented, culturally mindful, and well-resourced by a team of supporters.
 Along with ritual skills to support direct contact with our extended kin, also expand your knowledge of the human and other-than-human histories near to your home.
 Value the culture of oaks and fungi, lakes and water birds, wind, and weather.

 Although belonging often arises as an important theme during ancestral healing work, as we become more settled in our specific cultural skin other layers of belonging often call for attention.
 One of these is affinity with land and place, and how we feel or struggle to feel a sense of belonging.
 Do you feel a sense of earth-level belonging with the area where you live?
 Have you ever felt a deep and sustained belonging in this lifetime?